-The Institute for Global Engagement (IGE) promotes a globally engaged university through funded directed research and experiential learning opportunities.
-With its dynamic network of campus and community partners, the IGE supports UW Tacoma’s Global Innovation and Design (GID) Lab, a foundational program that uses design thinking principles to develop innovative solutions to real-world challenges at local and global scales.
-Together, the IGE and the Global Innovation and Design Lab add momentum to UW Tacoma's strategic goal of global learning and advance the University of Washington's imperative to be boundless.
+The Institute for Innovation and Global Engagement (IIGE) promotes a globally engaged university through funded directed research and experiential learning opportunities.
+With its dynamic network of campus and community partners, the IIGE supports UW Tacoma’s Global Innovation and Design (GID) Lab, a foundational program that uses design thinking principles to develop innovative solutions to real-world challenges at local and global scales.
+The GID Award supports student participation in community design thinking projects undertaken by the GID Lab.

-To promote inclusive innovation
+- Promote inclusive innovation

-To enhance undergraduate research and design thinking skills
+- Enhance undergraduate research and design thinking skills

-To produce human-centered solutions for local and global challenges
+- Produce human-centered solutions for local and global challenges

-- Participate in 1-3 design thinking projects undertaken by the GID Lab, assisting with all aspects of the project
+1. Participate in 1-3 design thinking projects undertaken by the GID Lab, assisting with all aspects of the project

 Applications will be reviewed as received and decisions made up to two weeks before the start of each quarter.